kgajera/blog/README.md

 ## Getting Started

 1. Run `cp .env.example .env` and set values.
 These environment variables are used in [`docusaurus.config.js`](/docusaurus.config.js).
-1. Run `yarn` to install dependencies
+1. Run `npm install` to install dependencies
-1. Run `yarn start` to start a local development server
+1. Run `npm start` to start a local development server

 ## Code Generation

 Generate files using the following commands:

-- `yarn g:blog` - generates a new blog post in `./blog/`
+- `npm run g:blog` - generates a new blog post in `./blog/`
   - Pass the `-i` flag to run in interactive mode
-- `yarn g:component` - generates a new component file in `./src/components/`
+- `npm run g:component` - generates a new component file in `./src/components/`
-- `yarn g:page` - generates a new page component file in `./src/pages/`
+- `npm run g:page` - generates a new page component file in `./src/pages/`

 ## Production Build

-Run `yarn build` to generate static content into the `build` directory and can be served using any static contents hosting service.
+Run `npm run build` to generate static content into the `build` directory and can be served using any static contents hosting service.

 ## Cloning / Forking

-Please review the license and run `yarn clean` to remove all personal content such as blog posts and images.
+Please review the license and run `npm run clean` to remove all personal content such as blog posts and images.